tutumcloud/api-docs/source/includes/service.md

-cpu_shares | The relative CPU priority of the containers of the service (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) cpuset | CPUs in which to allow execution memory | The memory limit of the containers of the service in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) linked_from_service | A list of services that are linked to this one (see table `Related services attributes` below) linked_to_service | A list of services that the service is linked to (see table `Related services attributes` below) bindings | A list of volume bindings that the service has mounted (see table `Service binding attributes` below)
+cpu_shares | The relative CPU priority of the containers of the service (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) cpuset | CPUs in which to allow execution memory | The memory limit of the containers of the service in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory_swap | Total memory limit (memory + swap) of the containers of the service in MB linked_from_service | A list of services that are linked to this one (see table `Related services attributes` below) linked_to_service | A list of services that the service is linked to (see table `Related services attributes` below) bindings | A list of volume bindings that the service has mounted (see table `Service binding attributes` below)